yoolk/liquid-documentation/basics/operators/index.markdown

 <div class="panel">
   <div class="panel-body">
 {% highlight django%}{% raw %}
-{% if product.collections contains 'Sale' %}
+{% if product_category.products contains 'Awesome Shoes' %}
-  One of the collections this product belongs to is the Sale collection.
+  One of the products in this category is Awesome Shoes.
 {% endif %}
 {% endraw %}{% endhighlight %}
   </div>